 Asset Protection focuses on the preservation of the Authority's building facilities.
-Water System Redundancy aims to reduce the risks of service interruption and allow for planned maintenance of the water system assets.
-Long-term water redundancy will be the largest future CIP initiative with estimated spending in excess of \$1.4 billion over 17 years.
+Water System Redundancy aims to reduce the risks of service interruption and facilitate planned maintenance where major sections of the water delivery system assets can be taken off-line.
+Long-term water redundancy will be the largest single future CIP initiative with estimated spending in excess of \$1.5 billion over 17 years.
 Pipeline Replacement and Rehabilitation focuses on the maintenance and replacement of water and sewer pipelines.
 Business System Support provides for the continuing improvement and modernization of technology and security systems.

-The FY20 Proposed CIP reaffirms MWRA's commitment to the community financial assistance programs on both the water and wastewater side.
+The FY22 CIP Budget reaffirms MWRA's commitment to the community financial assistance programs on both the water and wastewater side.

 Capital initiatives to date have been primarily funded through long-term borrowings, and the debt service on these outstanding bonds represents a significant and growing portion of the Authority's operating budget.
-As of December 31, 2019, MWRA's total debt was \$4.9 billion.
-The Authority's capital finance (debt service) obligation as a percent of total expenses has increased from 36% in 1990 to 62.8% in the Final FY19 Current Expense Budget.
+As of June 30, 2021, MWRA's total debt was \$4.8 billion.
+The Authority's capital finance (including debt service) obligation as a percent of total expenses has increased from 36% in 1990 to 61.1% in the Final FY22 Current Expense Budget.